CFOTechStack vs. Pilot (2026)

 Pricing comparison

 CFOTechStack includes 8 free diagnostic tools — try the Burn Rate Calculator and Fundraise Readiness Score with no signup required.
-See the full CFOTechStack pricing for the Growth Plan and add-ons.
+See the full CFOTechStack pricing for the Growth Plan and add-ons, or browse our CFO research library for deeper comparisons.

 Frequently asked questions

-Pilot's Essentials bookkeeping tier is published at $99/month for very-early-stage companies (under $500K/year in spending).
-Core and Custom tiers are sales-quoted and typically land in the $300–$500+/month range, with tax filing billed separately at $1,000–$2,450/year and CFO advisory at $399/hour.
+Pilot's Core and Custom tiers — the ones most VC-backed startups actually use — are sales-quoted and typically land at ~$1K–$3K+/month (~$12K–$36K/year once tax filing and CFO advisory are bundled).
+Pilot's Essentials tier starts lower but is a thin product covering AI-categorized transactions and a monthly close only.
 CFOTechStack's $199/month flat pricing is fully published and includes weekly briefings, fundraise scoring, and 13-week forecasting.

 No. Pilot delivers human bookkeeper and CFO services on scheduled hours — there is no 24/7 autonomous monitoring, no proactive weekly briefings, no cash anomaly alerts.
 CFOTechStack delivers weekly AI CFO briefings straight to your inbox and watches your numbers 24/7, which is the layer Pilot is not built to provide.